Auto strike poses key test for pro-labor Biden

-The United Auto Workers (UAW) strike could have major political implications for Joe Biden, who has repeatedly framed himself as the most pro-labor president in history.
+The United Auto Workers (UAW) strike could have major political implications for President Biden, who has repeatedly framed himself as the most pro-labor president in history.

 It was a blow to Biden when a deal wasn’t made after months of negotiations between the UAW and Ford, Stellantis and General Motors.
 Much of the economic gains during his presidency, for which he has already struggled to get credit, could be threatened.

 Negotiations have been focused on pay increases, pensions, career security and workers concerns over electric vehicles (EVs).
-Biden, an unapologetic “car guy,” leaned into his support for the auto workers on Friday, saying that record corporate profits “should be shared by record contracts for the UAW.”
+Biden, an unapologetic “car guy,” leaned into his support for the autoworkers Friday, saying that record corporate profits “should be shared by record contracts for the UAW.”

 The UAW said, however, that it wouldn’t endorse former President Trump, and union President Shawn Fain went so far earlier this month as to say that Trump is “not a person I want as my president.”